 Travel, Conference, Training and Business Expense Reimbursement Policy: This document establishes a set of policies relating to travel, conference, training and business expenses, and establishes procedures for reimbursement of commissioners and employees.
-These rules and guidelines are designed to safeguard public funds and to ensure the Transportation Authority and its personnel are using the most economical and well-documented procedures in a consistent manner.
+These rules and quidelines are designed to safeguard public funds and to ensure the Transportation Authority guidelines are designed to safeguard public funds and to ensure the Transportation Authority and its personnel are using the most economical and well-documented procedures in a consistent manner.